CovertLab/WholeCellEcoliRelease/TODO/cleanup.md

     * Priority options
     * Listener for partitioning (requests, satisfaction, etc.)
     * Better heuristics for degenerate cases (see code in UniqueMolecules)

+10. Mass
+    * Need to track more quantities, both for fitting and mass conservation
+    * Unified update calculations for unique instances